 1. The trust principle

-The advent of artificial intelligence (AI) is expected to be a significant moment for the trust that customers and communities place in various institutions, including banks and financial companies, as well as governments, businesses, and media.
+The advent of AI is expected to be a significant moment for the trust that customers and communities place in various institutions, including banks and financial companies, as well as governments, businesses and media.
 The thoughtful and transparent use of AI to benefit consumer interests has the potential to establish new levels of trust with customers, creating relationships that are more personal and integrated into people's lives than before.
 Conversely, the application of AI in less considerate or coherent ways may decrease trust, as customers and businesses navigate a complex and uncertain environment.

 Roles of advanced trust networks